Logo

-Edgar Allan Poe was an American writer, poet, editor, and literary critic who is best known for his poetry and short stories, particularly his tales of mystery and the macabre.
+Edgar Allan Poe was an American writer, poet, editor, and literary critic who is best known for his poetry and short stories, particularly his tales involving mystery and the macabre.

 2.

-Edgar Allan Poe is widely regarded as a central figure of Romanticism in the United States, and of American literature.
+Edgar Allan Poe is widely regarded as one of the central figures of Romanticism and Gothic fiction in the United States and of early American literature.

 3.